zorowangtt/phdthesis/source/10_chapter2_methods.md

 $$
 {#eq:eqd6}

-Here, we introduced a transport coefficient-like quantity, _energy conductivity_, donated as $G_{\alpha,\beta}$, to measure the amount of energy transferred per unit time between two residues through native contacts.
+Here, we introduced a transport coefficient-like quantity, _energy conductivity_, donated as $G_{\alpha,\beta}$, to measure the amount of energy transferred per unit of time between two residues through native contacts.

 <!-- prettier-ignore-start -->
 $$